Azure/FTALive-Sessions/content/networking/private-endpoints/readme.md

 - [What we see in the field at Fast Track for Azure](field-experience.md)
 - [How Private Endpoints Work](overview.md)
 - Misconceptions about Private Endpoints
+- [DNS Concepts](dns-pe-concepts.md) - Core DNS concepts for Private Endpoints
-- [DNS Refresher](dns-pe.md) - what you need to know for Private Endpoints
+- [DNS Scenarios](dns-pe-scenarios.md) - Common DNS scenarios for Private Endpoints that you can use in your environment
 - [Private Endpoint Security and Routing](security-and-routing.md)
 - Creating Private Endpoints
 - Creating DNS